stibinator/DuAEF_Duik_Docs/src/contextual-help/Controllers/controller-tools.md

 - Just select a precomposition layer containing a rig, and click the "Extract Controllers" button to copy the controllers to the current composition and be able to animate outside of the rigged precomposition.

+- [Alt + Click] un-extracts the controllers already extracted from the selected precomposition.

 ## Edit controllers

 In the edition panel, you can adjust the appearance of the Controllers (Normal and Expert mode).